victorhugommf/paolagiacomelli/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 = From Dashboard ( WordPress admin ) =
 * plugins -> Add New
 * search for 'click to chat'
-* click on Install Now and then Active.
+* click on Install Now and then Activate.

 = using FTP or similar =
 * Unzip "Click-to-Chat" file and